fpedd/ees-pees/UserGuide.md

 Please open webots once and do the setup before continuing.

 ### Python Packages
-To use our software, you'll need to install the following python packages, please use `pip` for that.
+To use our software, you'll need to install several python packages.
+Please use `requirements.txt` like this:
 ```
-pip install pynput==1.6.8
-pip install psutil==5.6.7
-pip install matplotlib==3.1.3
-pip install numpy==1.18.1
-pip install pathfinding
+pip freeze > requirements.txt
-pip install gym
+pip install -r requirements.txt
 ```
 ### Stable-Baselines
 Our reinforcement learning agent is based on Stable-Baselines.
 It requires python3 (>=3.5) with the development headers.
 You’ll also need system packages CMake, OpenMPI and zlib.